Claremore, Oklahoma: History

+On February 17, 2026 Darren Blanchard, a Claremore resident, was arrested for trespassing after he exceeded his three-minute public comment time limit by about 30 seconds at a public meeting about AI data center development.
+After he requested body camera footage from the meeting, the city tried to charge him over $17,000 for the footage and related work.
+The justification it gave was “to ensure that all information which must be withheld relating to members of the public and the City’s personnel is redacted in order to protect their privacy.”
+The Oklahoma office of the Attorney General commanded the City of Claremore to release the footage without charge since this was a public meeting with no right to privacy and because the city had not posted a schedule of fees as required by the Oklahoma Open Records Act.

 In popular culture

 The Rodgers and Hammerstein musical Oklahoma! is set in Claremore and the surrounding area, in 1906 (the year before Oklahoma became a state); it was based on the play Green Grow the Lilacs by playwright Lynn Riggs, who grew up on a farm in the Claremore area.
 The Quantum Leap season-three episode "8½ Months" is also set near Claremore.
 The movie Where the Heart Is fictionally portrays Rogers County and the area surrounding Claremore.

 Claremore was featured in the Supernatural season-14 episode "Nightmare Logic", where Maggie tracks a ghoul to the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 12.3 sqmi, of which 0.2 sqmi (1.96%) is covered by water.

 The city is located in Green Country, a popular nickname and marketing label for northeast Oklahoma that stems from the region's green vegetation and relatively high number of hills and lakes, compared to central and western areas of Oklahoma.
-Claremore lies near the Verdigris River with undulating terrain producing hills and valleys.
+Claremore lies near the Verdigris River, with undulating terrain producing hills and valleys.
 The city's primary water sources are the Claremore and Oologah Lakes, both within the drainage basin of the Verdigris River.